CyVerse-learning-materials/foss/docs/03_managing_data.md

 **Why bother with a DMP?**

 !!!
-Example "How would you answer?"
+Question "How would you answer?"
         Do you have a data management plan?
 If so, how do you use it?

 *"Those who fail to plan, plan to fail"*